27gargshaurya-ux/Anti-Proxy-Alcohol-Detection-System-for-Vehicles/README.md

-# Anti-Proxy Alcohol Detection System for Vehicles
+# Anti-Proxy Alcohol Detection & Driver Authentication System

 ## 📌 Overview
-This project is an **advanced alcohol detection and driver authentication system** designed to enhance road safety.
-Unlike traditional alcohol sensors that can be bypassed, this system prevents **proxy attempts** by combining **alcohol detection with face verification**.
+This project is an **intelligent driver authentication and alcohol detection system** designed to **prevent drunk driving and proxy cheating**.

-- **Alcohol Detection:** Uses an MQ-3 sensor to measure alcohol concentration in the driver’s breath.
-- **Blow Detection:** A BMP180 pressure sensor ensures that the driver actually blows into the system before alcohol measurement.
-- **Proxy Prevention with Face Matching:**
-  - Camera 1 captures the image of the person blowing air.
-  - Camera 2 continuously monitors the driver’s face while driving.
-  - The system compares both faces to ensure the same person is driving — preventing proxy tests.
-- **Vehicle Control:** A relay is used to enable/disable the ignition depending on the results.
-- **Visual Feedback:** A 16x2 I²C LCD and LED provide clear system status.
+Unlike traditional alcohol sensors, which can be bypassed (e.g., by blowing air from someone else), this system integrates:
+- **Arduino Uno** → Acts as the **hardware interface** (sensors, relay, LCD).
+- **Laptop (Python code)** → Works as the **brain** of the system, running advanced face recognition and decision-making.

 ---

-## ⚡ Features
+## ⚡ How It Works
+1. **Blow Detection (Arduino):**
+   - BMP180 pressure sensor ensures the driver actually blows into the system.
+   - Prevents cheating with air pumps or fans.

+2. **Alcohol Detection (Arduino):**
-- Detects if alcohol is present in the driver’s breath.
+   - MQ-3 sensor measures alcohol level in the breath.
-- Detects **air blow pressure** (no bypass with fake air pumps).
+   - If alcohol > threshold → **vehicle locked immediately**.

+3. **Face Capture (Laptop – Camera 1):**
-- Captures the photo of the person blowing.
+   - When no alcohol is detected, the laptop uses Camera 1 to capture the driver’s face while blowing.
-- Performs **real-time face recognition** to ensure the same person is driving.
-- Relay module controls ignition system (engine locked if alcohol detected or faces don’t match).
-- Displays results on LCD and logs through Serial Monitor.
+   - Stores this as the **authenticated driver’s face**.

+4. **Continuous Monitoring (Laptop – Camera 2):**
+   - While driving, Camera 2 monitors the driver.
+   - Laptop compares live faces with the stored face encoding.
+   - If face doesn’t match → **relay is turned off, vehicle stopped** (proxy prevented).

+5. **Relay & Ignition Control:**
+   - Arduino only switches the relay (ignition ON/OFF).
+   - It follows commands from the **laptop over serial communication**.

 ---

 ## 🛠 Hardware Components
-- Arduino Uno / compatible board
+- Arduino Uno (microcontroller interface)
 - MQ-3 Alcohol Sensor
-- BMP180 Pressure Sensor (for blow detection)
+- BMP180 Pressure Sensor (blow detection)
-- 16x2 I²C LCD
+- 16x2 I²C LCD (status display)
-- Relay Module (for ignition lock)
+- Relay Module (ignition lock/unlock)
-- LED + Resistor (status indicator)
+- LED Indicator (alcohol detected alert)
 - 2 × USB Cameras (one for blowing, one for driver monitoring)
 - Jumper wires, breadboard, power supply

 ---

 ## 💻 Software & Libraries

-**Arduino IDE:**
+### Arduino (Embedded Layer):
 - `Wire.h`
 - `Adafruit_Sensor.h`
 - `Adafruit_BMP085_U.h`
 - `LiquidCrystal_I2C.h`

-**Python (PC side for face matching):**
+### Python (Laptop – Brain Layer):
-- `opencv-python`
+- `opencv-python` → Camera input & image processing
-- `face_recognition`
+- `face_recognition` → Face encoding & recognition
-- `numpy`
+- `numpy` → Mathematical operations & distance calculation
-- `pyserial`
+- `pyserial` → Communication with Arduino over USB
+- `time` → Timing and delays
+- `os` (optional if used) → File handling for saving images

 ---